Q. What is Amazon Virtual Private Cloud (Amazon VPC)?

 Q. Will I need to know anything about Amazon VPC in order to use a default VPC?

-No. You can use the AWS Management Console or EC2-Classic command line or API syntax to launch and manage EC2 instances and other AWS resources in a default VPC.
-AWS will automatically create a default VPC for you and will create a default subnet in each Availability Zone in the AWS Region.
-Your default VPC will be connected to an Internet Gateway and your instances will automatically receive public IP addresses, just like EC2-Classic.
+No. You can use the AWS Management Console, AWS EC2 CLI, or the Amazon EC2 API to launch and manage EC2 instances and other AWS resources in a default VPC.
+AWS will automatically create a default VPC for you and will create a default subnet in each Availability Zone in the AWS region.
+Your default VPC will be connected to an Internet gateway and your instances will automatically receive public IP addresses, just like EC2-Classic.

 Q. What are the differences between instances launched in EC2-Classic and EC2-VPC?

-See Differences between EC2-Classic and EC2-VPC in the EC2 User's Guide.
+See Differences between EC2-Classic and EC2-VPC in the EC2 User Guide.

 Q. Do I need to have a VPN connection to use a default VPC?